A New Light Shaping Tool

-A short while after the successful launch of my new book, "Creative OCF Lighting Techniques for Photographers" and its subsequent listing on Amazon, I decided it was now time to revisit the perfection of a portable light modifing toolset for speed lights.
+In the meantime, a short while after my successful publishing and launching of my new coffee table book, "Creative OCF Lighting Techniques for Photographers" and subsequent listing on Amazon, I decided it was now time to revisit the perfection of a portable light modifing toolset for speed lights.

 A Modular System of Light Modifiers